google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/edit-dom.markdown

     - Watch for changes to the DOM using DOM breakpoints.
 remember:
   current-tree:
     - The DOM tree view shows the current state of the tree; it may not match the HTML that was originally loaded for different reasons.
-For example, you can modify the DOM tree using JavaScript; the browser engine can try to correct invalid author markup and produce an unexpected DOM tree. undo-delete
+For example, you can modify the DOM tree using JavaScript; the browser engine can try to correct invalid author markup and produce an unexpected DOM:
     - If you delete a node by accident, use <strong>Ctrl + Z</strong> (or <strong>Cmd + Z</strong> on Mac) to undo your last action.
   chrome-extensions
     - Many Chrome extensions add their own event listeners onto the DOM.
 If you see a number of event listeners that aren't set by your code, you may want to reopen your page in an Incognito window.
 Incognito windows prevent extensions from running by default.